Philips has released a revamped version of its iOS and Android app for controlling Hue smart lights.

 If you don't want to use the app at all, that's fine.
 The system now supports Siri, Google Assistant and Alexa, enabling you to simply speak your lighting needs to your phone or a nearby AI powered speaker.

-We've been using the app for some time in beta and it is certainly easier and faster to use.
+We used the app for some time in beta before the full release and found that it's certainly easier and faster to use.
 The interface gets a much needed "modern" and fresher look.

 Unfortunately, there are still a number of new features we'd like to see.
 We would love the ability for the colours to change over a given time, for example, either to emulate a sunset, a candle, or even just for disco lighting in your house.